prasadkjose/Notes/Obsidian Vault/Learning Notes/Artificial Intelligence/OCI Generative AI Professional.md

 # OCI Gen AI service
 1. One API Gen AI Service - Any model with one API
 2. Regional - Chicago, Frankfurt and London
+3. 4.
+API Service:
+	1. Use JuPyter notebooks to access it outside OCI console
+	2. Config File:
-3. Pre-trained Foundational Models
+4. Pre-trained Foundational Models
 	1. Chat - r-plus(128k) or r-16k or Llama instruct.
 		1. Fundamental unit is a **token** - Multiple tokens per word
 		2. Parameters to be changed -
 			1. output tokens,
 			2. Preamble prompt,
 			3. temperature,
-			4. Top-k - pick top k highest probability token),
+			4. Top-k - pick top k highest probability token,
 			5. Top-p - pick only token whose probability adds to p.
 Ignore the rest
 			6. Frequency and presence Penalty - Penalize based on frequency or presence.
 	2. Embedding Models - English and multilingual( cross lingual )